Xynovi/NetCalc/README.md

 # NetCalc
-This is a web calculator that uses jquery, node.js and socket.io to relay data among users.# NetCalc
+This is a web calculator that uses jquery, node.js and socket.io to relay data among users.
-# NetCalc
-# NetCalc